synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

     def __init__(self):
 ```

-"Handlers" in the context of the following line means “web page request handlers”.
-These are checked in order, so any request for “/” will always serve up index.html, any request for “/wshub” will be processed by WebSocketHandler, and everything else will be searched for in the “www” directory.
+"Handlers" in the context of the following line means "web page request handlers".
+These are checked in order, so any request for "/" will always serve up index.html, any request for "/wshub" will be processed by WebSocketHandler, and everything else will be searched for in the "www" directory.

 ```python
         handlers = [